jesseabdul/github_fork_network/README.md

-_ do we want to commit owners/repos even if they weren't successfully processed?
+X do we want to commit owners/repos even if they weren't successfully processed?
+YES
 	having a processed_yn = 0 will still have the object reprocessed

+To do:
+	X update the graphml query to filter out the repos that are not connected to another repo or repos that are connected to by another repo we want all parent repos that are processed select parent_repos.* from ghnd_parent_child_owner_repos_v where parent_repo_id IS NOT NULL AND parent_repo_processed_yn = 1 AND child_repo_processed_yn = 1

+		we want all child repos that are processed select child_repos.* from ghnd_parent_child_owner_repos_v where child_parent_repo_id IS NOT NULL AND parent_repo_processed_yn = 1 AND child_repo_processed_yn = 1

 _ process_repo()